Frequently Asked Questions

 If you are using Linux and a Nvidia GPU, you need to make sure ImFusion Labels runs with xorg and not Wayland.
 You can either change this in the login screen of your desktop (e.g. picking “Gnome on xorg” instead of “Gnome”) or start ImFusion Labels with env -u WAYLAND_DISPLAY ImFusionLabels.

-If the issue persist, please contact the support.
+If the issue persists, please contact the support.

 I cannot overwrite some labels in a pixelwise annotation project.